 The project is led by Sutton Council, which was selected to oversee the project on behalf of the other boroughs.

-At VivaCity, our vision is to make cities smarter, safer and more sustainable.
-Our AI sensors and ‘Smart Junctions’ signal control gather detailed and anonymous data 24/7 on transport modes, traffic flow and travel patterns, supporting strategic decisions to help optimise the transport network and improve urban infrastructure.
+At Viva, our vision is to make cities smarter, safer and more sustainable.
+Our AI sensors and ‘Smart Junctions’ signal control gather detailed and anonymous data 24/7 on transport modes, traffic flow and travel patterns, supporting strategic decisions to help optimize the transport network and improve urban infrastructure.
 Our sensors have already been deployed in over 40 towns and cities across the UK, with our international expansion growing.

 We are passionate about the protection of personal data and our sensors have been developed using privacy-by-design principles to ensure that personal data is never compromised.
 Get in touch with our team to find out about how we can help you with your smart city projects.